Conartisttt/PWA-Text-Editor/README.md

 [Credits](#credits)

 ## Description

-This application is meant to be the back end for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
+This application is a text editor that enables users to create notes or code snippets with or without an internet connection so that they can retreive them for later use.

-You can a walkthrough for this application [here](https://drive.google.com/file/d/1Idmrbq83UIlsUOvAxT_Nnk_Gt-ZgV1qJ/view)
+You can see the deployed application [here](insert link deployed application)

 ## Technologies Used